lord-carlos/mk3-upgrade/index.md

 ### Slicer settings

-I used slic3r PE 1.42.0-beta1 with stock profiles.
+I used slic3r PE 1.42.0-beta1 with stock `0.20mm SPEED MK3` profiles.
 Any per model changes are documented below.
 For the skele prints I edited the k value from 30 to 20 and retraction from 0.8 to 0.6.

 - [602 cube](https://www.thingiverse.com/thing:3296697/files):
   - seam position: rear